-As your organization's administrator, you can use the OAuth Token audit log to track which users are using which third-party mobile or web applications in your domain.
+As your organization's administrator, you can use the audit and investigation page to run searches related to OAuth log events.
+There you can view a record of actions to review which users are using which third-party mobile or web applications in your domain.
 For example, when a user opens a Google Workspace Marketplace app, the log records the name of the app and the person using it.

 The log also records each time a third-party application is authorized to access Google Account data, such as Google Contacts, Calendar, and Drive files (Google Workspace only).

 For a full list of services and activities that you can investigate, such as Google Drive or user activity, read through the data sources for the audit and investigation page.